 - Select the Enable SAML SSO option to enable SSO with SAML on your account.
 By default, this option is disabled.
 Use the information below to complete the process with your appropriate SSO provider.

-- See: How to Set Up SAML/SSO for the Security Awareness Training Platform.
+- For more information, see our article: How to Set Up SAML/SSO for the Security Awareness Training Platform

 Allow SAML User Provisioning